Attack on Titan: Before the Fall

 Attack on Titan: Before the Fall (進撃の巨人 Before the fall, Shingeki no Kyojin: Before the Fall) is a series of Japanese light novels written by Ryō Suzukaze and illustrated by THORES Shibamoto.
-The three novels were published in 2011 and 2012.
+The three novels were published from December 2011 to June 2012.
 The series is a prequel to Hajime Isayama's Attack on Titan manga series.

 A manga adaptation by Satoshi Shiki was serialized between 2013 and 2019.

 Plot

 The series is set 70 years before the events of Attack on Titan, and is divided into two parts: the first focuses on Angel Aaltonen, the developer of the Vertical Maneuvering Equipment; the second part follows the life of Kuklo, a boy who was found as a baby in a pile of Titan vomit, having been birthed by one of the Titan's victims after they were eaten.
 He is labelled the "Titan's son" and imprisoned for many of his younger years, before being freed by his owner's daughter, Sharle, and eventually joining the Survey Corps.